 4 Important Decisions To Make When Planning Your Wedding

-The time has finally come, you’re engaged to the love of your life, and now it’s time to plan your dream wedding.
+The time has finally come, you’re engaged to the love of your life.
+Now it’s time to plan your dream wedding.
 While this should be one of the most enjoyable milestones in your relationship, beginning the journey towards this lifelong commitment tends to be a very nerve-racking, and stressful time for the pre-weds.
 Simply because of how many steps go into planning a wedding.
-At first, this can be incredibly overwhelming but, after talking with your partner and coming to an agreement on any major decisions, the rest of the process will run more smoothly.
+At first, this can be incredibly overwhelming.
+After talking with your partner and coming to an agreement on any major decisions, the rest of the process will run more smoothly.
 Here is our ‘must have’ list of decisions that are commonly overlooked when planning a wedding.
-In no particular order, these tips are sure to help whether newly engaged or counting down the days till you say I Do.
+In no particular order, here are 4 Important Decisions When Planning Your Wedding.

 Photographer, Videographer, or Both?

-Deciding on how you want your special day captured can be very hard, especially when you are working with a budget.
 Wedding videos are very popular but choosing to have both a photographer and videographer can carry a costly load.
 Many companies also offer both of these services and can maintain a cohesive vibe for all of your visual documentation.
-If you decide to use just one or the other, photography is the one to stick with.

-Wedding photographers are the most popular option and we highly recommend taking this route if you are trying to cut back on overall costs without losing the memory of your big day.
-These professionals are experienced in capturing everything your day entails down to the smallest details, depending on who you hire.
-The bottom line is that these experts know what they are doing (always do your research) so you can rest assured that every moment from your special day will be encapsulated to the highest quality possible.
+Wedding photographers are the most popular option.
+We highly recommend taking this route if you are trying to cut back on overall costs without losing the memory of your big day.
+These professionals are experienced in capturing everything your day entails down to the smallest details.
+Depending on who you hire.
+The bottom line is that these experts know what they are doing (always do your research).
+So you can rest assured that every moment of your special day will be encapsulated to the highest quality possible.
 Ultimately, leaving you and your partner less time to stress and more time to live in the moment.
-Hiring a wedding planner that can match you perfectly with a photographer and their style/personality is one of the best decisions you can make.
+Hiring a wedding planner who can match you perfectly with a photographer and their style/personality is one of the best decisions you can make.

 To Wear, or Not To Wear Your Glasses on Your Wedding Day

-A topic that is not being talked about enough in the wedding industry is whether or not you should wear your eyeglasses or not on the big day.
-Bride or groom, there is a lot that goes into making this decision.
+A topic that is not being talked about enough in the wedding industry is whether or not you should wear your eyeglasses on the big day.
+There is a lot that goes into making this decision.
 If you find yourself in this category, there are some important considerations to think about.

-- How comfortable are you with wearing your glasses?
-While yes, you want to be the best-looking and dressed person on your wedding day, you also want to be the most confident and truest version of yourself.
-If you are comfortable with wearing your eyeglasses every day, then we suggest also wearing them on your big day so you show up as the most authentic version of yourself.
+How comfortable are you with wearing your glasses?
+You want to be the best-looking and dressed person on your wedding day.
+However, also want to be the most confident and truest version of yourself.
+If you are comfortable with wearing your eyeglasses every day, then we suggest also wearing them on your big day.
+This will allow you to show up as the most authentic version of yourself.

 Will You Allow Kids?

 This decision is ultimately up to you and your partner.
-Many couples may face pushback or resistance with this decision from disagreeing family members and friends.
-However, at the end of the day, it comes down to respecting those who are hesitant to this guideline, that it is your day, and that they are a guest at your ceremony.
+Many couples may face pushback or resistance to this decision from disagreeing family members and friends.
+At the end of the day, it comes down to respecting those who are hesitant.
+That it is your day, and that they are a guest at your ceremony.
 Kids can cause unneeded stress from crying to just causing extraneous amounts of commotion.
-Not to mention that, if you decide to go with either videographer or photographer, you don’t want kids running about, ruining your moment and very large investment on remembering the day.
-If you are willing to accept exceptions to this rule, I suggest only allowing younger kids, or kids that will be in the wedding party.
+Not to mention that, if you decide to go with either videographer or photographer, you don’t want kids running about.
+Ruining your moment and very large investment on remembering the day.
+If you are willing to accept exceptions to this rule, I suggest only allowing younger kids.
+Or kids that will be in the wedding party.
 That way, immediate family is included.
-Outside of this, to respectfully sway guests from not bringing their younger children, include a section on your wedding invites that states you have made the decision that no children under the age of 12 will be allowed at the wedding.
+Outside of this, to respectfully sway guests from not bringing their younger children, including a section on your wedding invites that states you have made the decision that no children under the age of 12 will be allowed at the wedding.
 Placing this on your wedding invites gives guests plenty of time to make accommodations for them.

 If you decide to have children at your wedding, just a simple reminder to guests and your photographer on both ends that younger children will be there.
 This ensures that parents will understand that there will be professional photographers capturing your day so it serves as a gentle reminder to keep tabs on their children.
 On the flip side, this lets photographers know beforehand that children will be in the vicinity so they can accommodate accordingly.